ZK-code-dev/My_Python_Projects_-/Dice Roll game/README.md

 Comments in the code explain important parts, like why the loop continues or how invalid input is handled. 📝

-Some comments in the code show earlier ideas or versions.
+Some comments in the code show a short explanation of the game or just my notes while coding it.
 These are there to explain the thought process and learning journey.
 You can remove them if you want a cleaner code version. 😎

 🖥 Example Gameplay
 Roll the dice? (y/n): y